 Monaco might be tiny, well known for its opulent luxury, with a yacht-fringed coastline, a world-famous Grand Prix, and classy casinos that line the shores.
 However, there’s more to Monaco than the hedonic lifestyle, behind the shimmering surface lies a rich gastronomic scene with traditional foods which have taken notes from the French Riviera and northern Italian cuisine.
 From fluffy gnocchi to the famed Barbagiuan, flaky and warm, eaten by droves, especially on the national Barbagiuan day on November 19th every year.
 There’s much to explore through the rich history of Monaco’s cuisine.
+Book a yacht charter or an Airbnb in the French Riviera and explore this amazing city.
 What do people eat in Monaco, you ask?
 Continue reading about the traditional food in Monaco - just be prepared to get hungry.

 1. Gnocchi (potato puffs)

 Gnocchi is bite-sized puffs of cooked potato, rolled together, boiled and delicately flavored with a velvety sauce of butter, or a light red wine and tomato sauce and local fish caught just off of the Monaco coastline.
 This world-famous dish will surprise many by being a traditional fare and is also one of Monaco’s famous foods.
 These light fluffy pillows are served in a velvet-like butter sauce or with a light tomato and cream sauce, served with local shellfish caught that day from the Monaco shoreline.
 Chef Alain Ducasse serves up his gnocchi in his restaurant, Le Louis XV in Monte Carlo, Monaco with fresh truffles (in season), creating what has often been hailed as one of the finest Italian dishes by many customers.

 Editor's Note: There's no photo available at the time of writing